 They’re quite a bit different than normal loans.
-Instead of receiving a lump sum of money and then repaying the lender for that amount plus interest, the financial institution puts the agreed-upon loan amount into some sort of account — usually either a savings account or a CD.
-Then, you make a fixed monthly payment.
+Instead of receiving a lump sum of money and then repaying the lender for that amount plus interest, the financial institution issues you a loan but puts the money into some sort of account — usually either a savings account or a CD.
+Then, you make a fixed monthly payment to the lender.

 Your positive payment activity is reported to the credit bureaus throughout the life of the loan.